Can Your Weight Before (and During) Pregnancy Impact Your Child’s Risk of Obesity?

 Now a new study shows that both your pre-pregnancy weight and the weight you gain during pregnancy can have an impact on your child’s risk for becoming obese.

-The study found that children with mothers who had excessive weight gain during pregnancy were 50 percent more likely to become obese.
-Researchers found that for every two pounds of excess weight in pre-pregnancy, women had a 4.5 percent increased risk of their child becoming obese.
+The study found that children with mothers who had excessive weight gain during pregnancy were 50% more likely to become obese.
+Researchers found that for every two pounds of excess weight in pre-pregnancy, women had a 4.5% increased risk of their child becoming obese.

 The benefits of breastfeeding weren’t enough to overcome weight-related factors, results showed.

 “Often times, an expecting mom’s perception of recommended weight gain is off base,” says Jeffrey Chapa, MD, who was not involved in the study.
 “It’s important for moms who are overweight at the beginning of pregnancy to know there are different guidelines for how much weight gain is recommended.”